eh3rrera/project-reactor-course/docs/09-testing-with-stepverifier/using-custom-publishers-with-testpublisher.md

 static <T> TestPublisher<T> createColdNonBuffering()
 ```

-This other method creates a cold `TestPublisher` non-compliant with the spec according to one or more `TestPublisher.Violations`. `errorOnOverflow` indicates whether to throw an exception if there are more values than request (`true`) or buffer values until request becomes available (`false`):
+This other method creates a cold `TestPublisher` non-compliant with the spec according to one or more `TestPublisher.Violations`. `errorOnOverflow` indicates whether to throw an exception if there are more values than the ones requested (`true`) or buffer values until request becomes available (`false`):
 ```java
 static <T> TestPublisher<T> createColdNonCompliant(
     boolean errorOnOverflow,